tcltk/tcl/doc/markdown/safe.md

 The following aliases are provided in a safe interpreter:

 [source] *fileName*
 : The requested file, a Tcl source file, is sourced into the safe interpreter if it is found.
 The [source] alias can only source files from directories in the virtual path for the safe interpreter.
 The [source] alias requires the safe interpreter to use one of the token names in its virtual path to denote the directory in which the file to be sourced can be found.
-See the section on **SECURITY** for more discussion of restrictions on valid filenames.
+See the section on [Security] for more discussion of restrictions on valid filenames.

 [load] *fileName*
 : The requested file, a shared object file, is dynamically loaded into the safe interpreter if it is found.
 The filename must contain a token name mentioned in the virtual path for the safe interpreter for it to be found successfully.
 Additionally, the shared object file must contain a safe entry point; see the manual page for the [load] command for more details.